The English Language Learning Market In China

 The following are a few important considerations for the Chinese English language learning market.

 Chinese learners (and their parents) are extremely interested in results.
-This means they are focussed on writing exams and evidence of their progress.
+This means they are focused on writing exams and evidence of their progress.
 Chinese learners will work exceptionally hard towards an exam, as they are under huge pressure (from their parents and themselves) to perform well.

 For Chinese learners, communication is not key.
 What is important to them is knowledge of grammatical terms and language structures, without necessarily being able to use them in conversation.
 The reason for this is because this is what the exams that they strive to pass, ask for.
 Consequently, teacher-led lessons which deal with explicit grammar instruction is exactly what Chinese students prefer and are accustomed to.